 Let’s cut to the chase here: if you have a hand in creating, using, or communicating branded content, you don’t need us to explain why brand guidelines are necessary.

-From typography and tone of voice to color palettes and logo variations, brand guidelines are an essential rulebook on how a company presents itself to the world.
+From typography and tone of voice to color palettes and logo variations, a brand guide is an essential rulebook on how a company presents itself to the world.
 They get everyone—marketers, designers, and agencies—singing from the same song sheet, so your brand can create a distinctive, recognizable, and consistent identity.
 Pretty important stuff, right?

 Granted, there’s common consensus that brand guidelines are invaluable.
 But there’s also an all-too-common problem in how they’re communicated and used (or more accurately, not used)